epccs/RPUno/Hardware/README.md

         12V SLA with an LT3652 solar charge controller High side battery current sensing ADC2 (Charging) and ADC3 (Discharging).
         Vin power will automatically disconnect when the battery is low.
-        Six pluggable digital input/outputs (DIO 3,4,10,11,12,13) with level conversion clamped to Vin.
+        Six pluggable digital input/outputs (DIO 3,4,10,11,12,13) with level conversion.
-        Digital interface has a 22 mA current source from Vin (do not use the battery directly) Pulse input for capacitive sensors HT, LT, MT, PT, VR, or OneShot.
+        Digital interface has a 22 mA current source Input Capture (ICP1) with current sources for CAT5 pair current loops.
-        Optinal 10mA source for use with flow meters that have an open collector output.
+        ICP currrent sources are enabled with a digital control DIO 9.
-        Two Analog Loops each with current sources from Vin.
+        Two Analog channels ADC0, ADC1.
-        Currrent sources are turned off with DIO 9.
+        Two currrent sources for analog loops are enabled with a digital control DIO 9.
         Power to the Shield Vin pin is turned off with DIO 2.
         MCU power (+5V) is converted with an SMPS from the battery power.
 ```